 Maria-Sabina Draga Alexandru is Associate Professor of American Studies and postcolonialism at the University of Bucharest.
 She holds a PhD in philosophy (the aesthetics of postmodernism) from the University of Bucharest (2000) and a PhD in English (contemporary Indian fiction in English) from the University of East Anglia (2007).
 Her research interests are: contemporary Indian fiction in English, global writing in English and narrative knowledge in the global age, minority cultures in the media, gender studies, postcolonialism and postcommunism.

 Salvador Faura i Sabé

-Salvador Faura is a lecturer in history and culture of Britain and the Empire and a teacher of English as a second language in the Official School of Languages EOI.
-Salvador is currently working on his PhD.
+Salvador Faura is a teacher of English as a second language in the Official School of Languages EOI.
 Several of his poems have won awards.
 See Salvador Faura

 Carolyn Jess-Cooke is Lecturer in Creative Writing at the University of Glasgow.
 A poet and a novelist, Carolyn is published in 23 languages and is currently Principal Investigator for the British Academy-funded project, 'Creative Writing for Young People in Recovery from Mental Illness'.

 The Boy Who Could See Demons by Carolyn Jess-Cooke